hadouken/hadouken/src/Package/readme.txt

 start, do its thing, and then load your plugin as well as hitting your breakpoint.

+IMPORTANT!
+To manage Hadouken, the default endpoint is http://localhost:7890/manage so point your browser of choice there and explore.

 Now go do magic.
 Happy coding!